-Stephanie Scott, MEd, LCMHC, NCC - Practice Director
+Stephanie Scott, MEd, LCMHCS, NCC - Practice Director

-Dacia Terry, MA, LMFT - Assistant Clinical Director
+Dacia Terry, MA, LMFT - Clinical Director Intern

 From my experiences as a veteran, wife, daughter, mother, and a licensed marriage & family therapist, I have a great appreciation for the healing that can occur when life's difficulties are confronted and understood in the context of relationships.
 Research shows that more progress is made when individuals have natural supports involved in their treatment.
 These supports may come in the form of family members, friends, significant others, coworkers, or another professional in your life.